PlanetSKI at Much Anticipated Film Premier – ‘Of A Lifetime’

 His younger brother Victor has followed in his footsteps, and now his 18-year old daughter Mila.

-That’s the trio in the front row at the premier and private viewing of the film at the Soho Hotel in London.
+That’s the trio in the front row at the UK premier and private viewing of the film at the Soho Hotel in London.

 I am not a film reviewer or critic by profession but, I have seen dozens and dozens of such ski & snowboard films.